Mounting File Systems

 If you specified a hostname for the mount target, the sample uses the FQDN in the commands.
 If you didn't specify a hostname, the sample uses the mount target IP address.
 Using a FQDN to mount your file system is optional; even if you specified a hostname, you can edit the command to use the IP address instead.
 If you use an FQDN to mount the file system, ensure that the the FQDN correctly resolves to the mount target's IP address.
 For more information, see DNS in Your Virtual Cloud Network.

 Mount command samples mount the file system at the file system root directory.
 Mount command samples don't include subdirectory information for the file system.
-If you want to mount a subdirectory of the file system, you must edit the sample to append the subdirectory path to the export path.
+To mount a subdirectory of the file system, you must edit the sample to append the subdirectory path to the export path.
 For more information on mounting subdirectories in Linux-type instances, see To mount a file system subdirectory (Linux).
 For more information on mounting subdirectories in Windows instances, see To mount a file system subdirectory (Windows).

 When mounting file systems, the following mount option combination is not supported by the File Storage service: